 The following lessons are helpful in preparing students for Songwriting 101.
 Songwriting 101 teaches students the basics of songwriting, including song form and vocabulary, and establishes songwriting as a creative outlet to explore and process emotions, capture experiences, share stories, and express individuality.
-The program can be used to strengthen skills learned in traditional language arts units as well as to provide an interactive and collaborative writing experience with a professional songwriter.
+The program can be used to strengthen skills learned in traditional language arts units, promote social and emotional learning, and provide an interactive and collaborative writing experience with a professional songwriter.

-We recommend teaching this lesson three or four days before the songwriter workshop to ensure song ideas are fresh in the minds of the students.
+We recommend teaching this 30-minute lesson three or four days before the songwriter workshop to ensure song ideas are fresh in the minds of the students.
 The pre-lesson encourages thinking about what students already know about songwriting, while teaching them about the specific parts of a song.
-Completing the pre-lesson ensures that the Songwriting 101 songwriter workshop will be a productive co-writing experience.
+Completing the pre-lesson ensures that the Songwriting 101 workshop with a professional songwriter will be a productive co-writing experience.
 The post-lesson reinforces what students learned and allows them to reflect on the songwriting experience.

 The Teacher Resource Portal provides materials for Songwriting 101 including song lyrics for classroom projection, music videos, songwriter biographies, and more.
 In addition to Songwriting 101 materials, the Portal includes lesson guides, tool kits, and other primary sources that bring the museum into your classroom.
+To access the Teacher Resource Portal, visit CountryMusicHallofFame.org/Education/Teacher-Resource-Portal/.

 Songwriting 101 is a precursor to Words & Music, the museum's flagship education program.
-A rigorous step-by-step lyric writing experience, Words & Music supports standards in English language arts and music and culminates with an interactive performance by a professional songwriter who presents student lyrics as finished songs.
-For more information on Words & Music, visit CountryMusicHallofFame.org/Education/Words-Music/.
+A rigorous step-by-step lyric writing experience, Words & Music supports standards in English language arts, music, and social and emotional learning, and culminates with an interactive performance by a professional songwriter who presents student lyrics as finished songs.
+For more information on Words & Music, visit CountryMusicHallofFame.org/Education/WordsandMusic/.

-Johnny Cash Dolly Parton Chuck Berry
+Johnny Cash Dolly Parton Charley Pride